 There are three options:

-No media compression options for video clips is available in PowerPoint 365 for Mac, unlike in the Windows versions.
+No media compression options for video clips are available in PowerPoint 365 for Mac, unlike in the Windows versions.

 PowerPoint 365 for Mac has the Check Accessibility option, that you can find within the Tools menu, as shown highlighted in red within Figure 7, below.